Animal Resource Center

 The Animal Resource Center highlights our mission of “promoting bonds between pets and their people” and strives to keeps pets in homes with their families through various avenues:

-Pet Pantry: Our pet pantry is designed for pet parents who have fallen on hard times.
+Our Pet Pantry is designed for pet parents who have fallen on hard times.
 We offer dog and cat food and other pet-related items.
 Supplies vary and quantities are limited.
-Please contact Ashley – email@example.com or 970-434-7337 ext.
+To get started please complete the Pet Pantry Application.
+For more information please contact Ashley – email@example.com or 970-434-7337 ext.
 103

 Through our Animal Resource Center, we offer classes and groups to honor and strengthen the human-animal bond:

-Puppy Socialization Class: We all want the same thing right now for our puppies – safety and socialization!
+We all want the same thing right now for our puppies – safety and socialization!
 Roice-Hurst Humane Society wants to extend a unique experience during this unique time by hosting a weekly puppy play class.
 Let us help with the development of your well socialized puppy!
-Register by calling 970-434-7337, $10 fee due at time of registration.
+Register by calling 970-434-7337, fee due at time of registration.
 See our events calendar for upcoming classes.

 Ashley - Community Health Liaison